gvwilson/sensibleadventures/nardica/nardica.md

 The space above their heads flickered as he did so.
 It was another video carpet,
 Iffy realized,
-playing a few seconds of sim to conceal them from any drones nearby.
+strung between four posts like a canopy and playing a few seconds of sim to conceal them from the drones overhead.
 It flickered again as Aunt Naggie pulled the man closer and kissed him for real.
 Iffy's stomach flip-flopped the way it did when she read some of the steamier passages in the romances Aunt Naggie loved so much.
-Her stomach flip-flopped again.
 Was this man the mysterious "core" Aunt Naggie claimed wrote those stories?

 Even as she dismissed the thought---no one could write that much,